Talk to an Advisor now. Call Direct +1.919.488.8504

 VFX & Animation

 Here are the graduates working on the blockbusters in the art and business of animation.
-Join them in a 12 month PID — Professional Intensive program.
+Join them in a 12 month PID — Professional Intensive Diploma.

 Living Arts has been preparing high-end talent for the studios for over 23 years.